Flint Trusts Lawyers

 Key Duties of a Trustee in Trust Administration

 A person who sets up a living trust is known as a trustor or grantor.
 They decide how the trust will function and which assets will be included.
 Because a trust creates a fiduciary relationship, the trustor must appoint a trustee to oversee its management.

-Most trustors initially act as their own trustee.
+Most trustees initially act as their own trustee.
 The trustee’s role is to follow the trustor’s directives while ensuring compliance with all relevant laws.
 Managing a trust can be particularly challenging when it involves multiple assets, requiring financial acumen and adherence to legal requirements.
-Trustors must select a trustee who has experience with trust administration.
-Mismanagement can result in severe financial penalties, and in some cases, trustees can be held personally accountable for any damages caused by negligence or errors in administration.

-If you are tasked with managing a trust, obtaining legal guidance is highly recommended.
 We can assist you in fulfilling your duties, helping you navigate the complexities of trust administration while protecting both the trustor’s intent and the beneficiaries’ interests.

 Managing a Trust: Trustee Obligations After the Trustor’s Death

 One of the primary benefits of a trust is that it allows assets to transfer without probate.
 After the trustor’s passing, the trustee must take control of the trust and carry out all necessary legal actions before distributing assets.
+Typical trust administration duties involve:

+The level of effort required depends on the complexity of the trust.
 At Mannor Law Group, PLLC, our Grand Blanc trust administration lawyers assist in navigating the legal and financial aspects of trust management.
 We coordinate with advisors and personal representatives to ensure all duties are properly handled.

-FAQs by Flint Clients
+FAQs by Flint, MI Clients

 How can trustees ensure they follow proper trust management procedures?